refaktor/MTL/README.md

      mtl cat code
      mtl cat design | less

 Is there anything urgent in the design todo?
+Where are we with code todo?

      mtl cat design urgent	#is there anything urgent in design todo? mtl log code   		#see the history of code todo